 Puppies have short attention spans but are able to begin learning basic obedience commands at a young age.
 Here at Sorenson Kennels, we have over 65 years of experience training puppies and dogs in St. Charles.
-Contact us to enroll your pup in our Puppy Training Program and receive the best care in Missouri!
+Contact us to enroll your dog in our Puppy Training in St. Charles and receive the best care in Missouri!

 What Is the Puppy Training Program?

 We have refined our program into a 3-week, on-leash session that allows our trainers to give your puppy the attention it needs.
 We make the entire process simple and stress-free for you and your puppy.

 - Drop your puppy off at our dog boarding facility in St. Charles that sits on a beautiful 50+ acres.

 - Over the 3-week boarding, your puppy will live in luxury and enjoy our 17’x5’ kennel runs, as well as receive the proper socialization.